Top 15 Things to Know Before Buying a Pop Up Camper

 Look for models that have full features for when the camper is expanded into their upright position.
 These would include: comfortable sleeping areas, cooking area, sitting area, and some even include showers and toilets.

 Another thing to consider is you may not have to pay to store your camper somewhere like you would if you bought a larger travel trailer camper or RV.
-If you are living in a neighborhood with HOA, you need to check their laws as many will not allow you to park your camper trailer on your property.
-This is a definite perk in favor of pop up tent campers!
+If you live in a neighborhood with HOA, you must check their laws as many will not allow you to park your camper trailer on your property.
+This is a definite perk in favor of pop-up tent campers!

 Just don’t envision yourself taking a long luxurious shower.
 The water tanks will be small, and you might not be able to fit both a shower and a toilet.
 It will likely be a pain to maintain as well.